 Sounds pretty hopeless, right?
 Wrong.
 While it still takes relationship-building to get into popular publications, we now have the opportunity to quit playing the waiting game and generate our own buzz.
-By turning your PR strategy into an inbound one, you create opportunities that weren’t there before and carve out a place for your company in the modern media landscape.
+By turning your PR strategy into an inbound one, you create opportunities that weren’t there before and carve out a place for your company, building meaningful mindshare in the process with your target audiences.

-One of the most crucial updates to make to your PR strategy is to think of press releases as a content avenue.
+One of the most crucial updates to make to your PR strategy is to think of press releases as an opportunity to connect to the audiences you care about -- including, but not limited to, reporters.

 We have crafted this comprehensive, easy-to-follow press release template complete with promotional plan and considerations for your next announcement.
-We use these same guidelines when writing our releases here at HubSpot and created a faux release to illustrate what content goes where and why.
+We use these same guidelines when writing our releases here at HubSpot and created a faux, sample release to illustrate what content goes where and why.

 *Disclaimer: HubSpot is entirely responsible for the silliness of this faux announcement.